 The mental health charity Mind explains how the Equality Act 2010 is there to protect people experiencing difficulties with their mental health from discrimination.

 Someone who is considered ‘disabled’ under the Equality Act can ask their employer to make ‘reasonable adjustments’.
 Reasonable adjustments remove, reduce or prevent disadvantages or obstacles experienced by disabled people.
 Employers must make reasonable adjustments to ensure workers with disabilities are not disadvantaged when doing their jobs.
-Rethink Mental Health has produced a guide about what’s reasonable at work.
+Rethink has information about Work and mental illness, including details of reasonable adjustments.

 If the problems someone is experiencing aren’t covered by disability discrimination there are other employment rights which may apply in an individual situation including the Health and Safety at Work Act 1974 and Management of Health and Safety at Work Regulations 1999 which ensure the health safety and welfare of employees at work.